bringbackthedog/wolverine/README.md

 # wolverine
-Speech to text toy project.
+Quick and dirty speech to text toy project.
 At the moment it transcribes up to 60 seconds of text via the command line.

 For audio input I used fmedia available (here)[https://stsaz.github.io/fmedia/]